stravos97/java-documentation-notes/14-spring-boot/day2/Explanations.md

 - Object properties map to database columns

 #### Validation Enforcement
-- Annotations like `@Size(max = 5)` are enforced
+- Controller-level validation with `@Size(max = 5)` on path variables
+- Entity-level validation with `@NotBlank` on required fields
+- Request body validation with `@Valid` annotation
-- Prevents invalid data from being saved to the database
+- Prevents invalid data from being processed or saved to the database
-- Works with Spring's validation system
+- Works with Spring's comprehensive validation system

 > [!NOTE] Key Insight
 > The `@Column(name = "CustomerID")` annotation is critical - it tells Hibernate to use the exact column name from your database rather than converting to snake_case.